-The additional benefit of hair testing is it shows the levels of essential minerals in your dog's body.
+The additional benefit of hair testing is that it shows the levels of essential minerals in your dog's body.
 I have seen many test results of many dogs and can now recognize purely from the hair test if a dog is fed kibble or a raw or cooked diet without supplements or with synthetic or natural supplements.

 Should a hair test be done before a cleanse?

 A HairQ test is a good start to a treatment or preventive plan.

 Most of the people I work with really enjoy knowing where their dog's toxin and mineral levels are at and they also want to see if the food they buy is good quality.
 It's good to see the toxin levels decline over time when repeated cleanses are done.
 I usually suggest a cleanse every six months starting at one year of age.

 When I started this protocol in my practice, I was shocked to see how quickly mercury, for example, disappears from the body.
 Most sources suggest it takes years to get rid of mercury, however, it appears to take a much shorter time with the cleanse protocol I will write about in Chapter 3.

 Next: The Cleanse and Detox process